Education divide in Oklahoma widens with move to distance learning

-On April 6, Oklahoma public schools are expected to launch distance learning programs for the remainder of the academic year, a response to a statewide shutdown of school buildings that will likely widen the gap in the type of education students receive.
+On Monday, Oklahoma public schools are expected to launch distance learning programs for the remainder of the academic year, a response to a statewide shutdown of school buildings that could widen the gap in the type of education students receive.

+Enid Public Schools will utilize school-issued devices to continue the school year.
+Middle and high school students have Chromebooks they are allowed to take home, and all were issued mobile wifi hotspots.
+The district is working to distribute devices to elementary students.

-In other districts the most students may receive are worksheet packets, storybooks and directed to watch public television programming that is being reoriented for students at home.
+In other districts the most students may receive are worksheet packets, storybooks and directions to watch public television programming that is being reoriented for students at home.

 “The kids are already used to it so (distance learning) is not that huge of an issue for us,” said Kyle Lierle, superintendent of the Fort Cobb-Broxton school district in southwest Oklahoma.